Chirag-ahir/SFC-Preparation/README.md

 What is difference between contact and subscriber?<br>
 contact is a person you are going to send messages to.
 A subscriber opted to receive communications or belongs to a particular channel.

+what is data designer?<br>
+Which type of data source connects two different contact data tables to each other based on a particular field?